 I would like to audition for the Michigan Marching Band.
 How do I schedule an audition?

 The Michigan Marching Band is an ensemble open by audition to any student at U-M. Please contact the Michigan Marching Band directly to learn more about their audition process.

 If I was previously enrolled at SMTD but left before obtaining my degree, can I continue my degree program?

 Any continuing degree-seeking student who has not been enrolled for twelve months or more must apply for readmission.
 If you are seeking readmission at the same degree level, the application fee is waived.
-Please submit an official transcript of all work completed since your previous enrollment, along with the application, an updated resume and repertoire list (if applicable), and a personal statement outlining concrete plans to complete your degree.
+Please submit an SMTD Artistic Profile containing a copy of an official transcript of all work completed since your previous enrollment, an updated resume and repertoire list (if applicable), and a personal statement outlining concrete plans to complete your degree.
 For more information and to start the process, please contact SMTD Admissions.